-The written work is made up of phrases, poems, stories, or even single characters.
+The written work is made up of phrases, poems, stories, or single characters.
 The style and format of the writing can copy the subject matter, even the texture and stroke speed.

 It can take over a hundred attempts to produce the desired effect of a single character but the process of creating the work is considered as much an art as the end product itself.

 Traditional Japanese sculptures were of Buddhist images.
 The oldest sculpture in Japan is a wooden statue of Amitabha at the Zenko-ji temple.
-In the Nara period, Buddhist statues were made by the national government, which can be seen in present-day Nara and Kyoto.
+In the Nara period, Buddhist statues were made by the national government, which can be seen in Nara and Kyoto.

 Wood has traditionally been used as the chief material in Japan, along with the traditional Japanese architectures.
 Statues are often lacquered, gilded, or brightly painted.
-Bronze, other metals, stone and pottery, have all had extremely important roles in Japanese culture.
+Bronze, other metals, stone and pottery, have all had important roles in Japanese culture.

 Ikebana is the Japanese art of flower arrangement.
 It has gained fame for its focus on harmony, colour use, rhythm, and simple design.
 It is an art that focuses on expressing the seasons, and is meant to act as a symbol to something greater than the flower itself.